 The University Center offers complimentary parking to all event attendees.
 You can find driving instructions at the below link:

-During the event, attendees were provided with 10 votes with instructions to rate up to 10 posters in the scale of 1 (low) to 10 (high) that are award worthy.
-Winners of the symposium were decided based on the ratings received.
+During the event, attendees were provided with 10 votes with instructions to vote on their top 10 posters that are award worthy.
+Winners of the symposium were decided based on the number of votes received.
 Winners were recognized with cash prizes and certification awards.
-School of Computing Advisory Board members along with Dr. Sherif Elfayoumy, School of Computing Director presented cash prizes and award certificates to winners of the symposium.
+School of Computing Advisory Board member, Khwaja Shaik, along with Dr. Bob Roggio, Professor and Dr. Sherif Elfayoumy, School of Computing Director presented cash prizes and award certificates to winners of the symposium.

 Course: CEN 4010 – Software Engineering

 Presenters: Riya Gharat, Adrian Santos, and Salim Zubair

 Course: CEN 4535C – Development of Gaming and Mobile Applications

 Nine posters were recognized with honorable mention award for best-in-class poster presentation.
 Honorable mention winners received $50 cash prize and award certificate.
 See below for list of honorable mention award winners:

 Apart from above winners, two other posters received special recognition for the most innovative and the best real world application projects.
 The most innovative project was selected by representatives from Ernst & Young Global Limited (https://www.ey.com/) and real world project were selected by representatives from feature (http://feature23.com/).